Uniforms and insignia of the Red Army (1917–1922): Gallery

 An example of a non-regulation artillery sleeve patch consisting of gold embroidery on black cloth.
 Such badges were often based on Tsarist insignia, in this case the artillery branch's crossed cannons.

-Two division commanders and a commissar sitting far left, far right, and centre left respectively (1921).
-Note how even amongst senior commanders insignia is varied or lacking: the first commander wears only an Order of the Red Banner, an award, to denote his allegiance whilst the commissar a seat along wears nothing but a small hammer and sickle pin.
+Two division commanders and a commissar sitting far left, far right, and centre left respectively (1921): Note how even amongst senior commanders insignia is varied or lacking: the first commander wears only an Order of the Red Banner, an award, to denote his allegiance whilst the commissar a seat along wears nothing but a small hammer and sickle pin.

 An example of an unofficial variation of the 1919 rank insignia.
-This regimental commander's patch – as indicated by the four squares – is made of embroidered gold wire on a red cloth backing although in this case the colour has faded with age.
+The four squares make this the patch of a regiment commander.
 Take note of the use of the hammer and plough rather than the hammer and sickle.